 Abstract

 Rules, in the form of customs or norms, regulate social interactions, help to coordinate joint action, and allow to predict others’ actions.
 Since many rules demand to restrict selfishness but are not governed by formal laws or punishment, like tipping for a service, standing in line, or generously sharing resources, the question arises how rule abidance is maintained.
 Here we investigate partner choice as a mechanism that shapes rule abidance in groups.
 We show that when individuals engage in costly pro-social interactions, they use the rule following propensity of others as a cue to select interaction partners.
 Because rule-abiding individuals are preferred as interaction partners, rule following and pro-sociality co-emerge.
 Yet, when interactions between individuals are based on anti-social behavior – in our experiment cheating to secure personal benefits – individuals prefer partners that break rules.
 Concomitantly, the willingness to follow costly rules decreases.
-Resonating with previous research, our data show that partner choice can decrease selfishness and increase costly rule following.
+Resonating with previous research, our data shows that partner choice can decrease selfishness and increase costly rule following.
 Contrary to previous results, our results also highlight that partner choice can favor selfishness and rule breaking.
 Taken together, our results shed light on how rule following is enforced but also breaks down through partner choice, demonstrating how social interactions can shape rule abidance.

 Keywords: cooperation, dishonesty, partner choice, rule following, norms